Updated: Jun 10, 2022

 We all have expectations of what we envision for our first job and classroom.

-Things work themselves out and you will look back and realize those expectations that didn’t hold true were great learning experiences.
+Things work themselves out, and you will look back and realize those expectations that didn't hold were great learning experiences.

 Own your mistakes.

-Use a planner, your lesson plans, a notebook, etc and write down improvements for next time and document the positives.
+Use a planner, lesson plans, a notebook, etc. Write it down - improvements for next time and document the positives.

-I am a huge advocate of having a professional learning network.
-Having a PLN has truly helped me become the professor I am today.
+I am an advocate of having a professional learning network.
+Having a PLN has genuinely helped me become the professor I am today.

-I can connect with educators from around the world to find specific strategies and tools that they're using with their students in real classrooms.
+I can connect with educators worldwide to find specific strategies and tools they're using with their students in real classrooms.

 You are unstoppable

 Being an educator, you feel as though you have to carry your students' baggage.